The-Marcy-Lab-School/se-unit-2/lesson-1-types_values_operators/README.md

 # Unit 2 - Lesson 1: Types, Values, and Operators

 ## Essential Questions
 * What are the seven primiative data types in JavaScript?
-What is the last "complex" data type?
+What is the last non-primitive data type?
 * What are some examples of unary, binary, and ternary operators?
 * What are logical operators and what is their purpose?
 * What is the difference between the equality `==` and strict-equality `===` operators?